pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 What proposal can you run to develop the practice of using loomio within your group?

 ## Consider the whole pie graph.
 Proposals don't have to pass.
-That's not realistic.
+Infact most of the time they don't.
 The most interesting proposals are those that have a mix of views and cause the group to work together to find the best solution.

 <!-- Proposals have
 ## Find volunteers to address a problem and report back to the group.